voschezang/coding-handbook/management/product-project.md

 ### Differences

-A few differences between projects and products.
+Typical differences between projects and products.

 **Projects** *terminate*; either successfully by meeting requirements or by reaching deadline.
 There is a preference for the short term (the duration of the project) over the long term (after the project).